dvj5411/fsr4vk/README.md

 verified runtime payloads embedded into the provider DLL, the minimum AMD FFX API headers needed by that source, and a pinned OptiScaler source submodule.

+This repository is mostly maintained by AI.
+It periodically syncs with the upstream private repository.

 > **Warning:** This is experimental software.
 Back up replaced files, do not use
 > it with online or anti-cheat-protected games, and expect compatibility issues.